-Any person claiming any estate or interest in the land described in the advertisement may in person or by agent before the registration of the certificate lodge a caveat with the Registrar in an approved form forbidding the bringing of such land under this Act.
-Every such caveat shall be signed by the caveator or by his agent and shall particularise the estate or interest claimed; and the Registrar may by notice require any person lodging such caveat to support the same by a statutory declaration within 7 days after the service of such notice stating the nature of the title under which the claim is made and also to deliver a perfect abstract of the title to such estate or interest.
-Unless such declaration be lodged within the time aforesaid the caveat shall lapse.
-A caveat under this section cannot be lodged unless it contains an address, or a number for a facsimile machine, in Australia for the service of notices in relation to the caveat.
+(1) Any person claiming any estate or interest in the land described in the advertisement may in person or by agent before the registration of the certificate lodge a caveat with the Registrar in an approved form forbidding the bringing of such land under this Act.

+(2) Every such caveat shall be signed by the caveator or by his agent and shall particularise the estate or interest claimed.

+(3) The Registrar may by notice require any person lodging such caveat to support the same by a statutory declaration within 7 days after the service of such notice stating the nature of the title under which the claim is made and also to deliver a perfect abstract of the title to such estate or interest.

+(4) Unless such declaration be lodged within the time aforesaid the caveat shall lapse.

+(5) A caveat under this section cannot be lodged unless it contains an address, or a number for a facsimile machine, in Australia for the service of notices in relation to the caveat.

 [Section 30 amended by No. 81 of 1996 s.
-15.]
+15; No. 19 of 2010 s.
+51.]

 31. If caveat received, proceedings suspended